BlackLambert/unity-sbaier-input/README.md

 # unity-sbaier-input
-Universal Input interface for the
+Universal Input interface for the Unity game engine